 Many people with COPD and other chronic medical conditions need to use oxygen therapy on a daily basis.
-In many cases, medicare will cover all or most of the costs of oxygen therapy equipment, as long as the requirements are met.
+In some cases, medicare will cover a portion of the costs of oxygen therapy equipment, as long as the requirements are met.
 Private health insurance plans work the same way, but it depends on the company, and which medical supply companies accept policies with which companies.

 With all of the requirements and variables involved in getting your oxygen therapy equipment covered, you might have plenty of questions.
 In this mini online guide, we will try to answer as many of your potential questions as possible.
 We would be happy to answer any questions in our custom service department.